RetroPie/RetroPie-Docs/docs/SSH.md

 ### Root Access

-**Warning!
+/// warning | Warning
 Root access is meant for advanced users only, and only for functions not possible with the `pi` user.
-Do not use `root` when transferring ROMs or other tasks available to the default `pi` user.**
+Do **not** use the `root` account when transferring ROMs, playing games or other tasks available to the default `pi` user.
+///

 For more advanced users, root access can more easily allow for editing protected files such as the `config.txt` when [overclocking](Overclocking).
 This allows users to remotely make changes, reboot, and instantly view performance changes.